ST7677/Mutual-Funds/README.md

 # Mutual-Funds
-Machine Learning Project to identify Top Mutual Funds

-The objective of this project will be to extract latest data on Indian Mutual Funds from public sources for analysis and recommend top 5 funds as good investment options in different categories for further detailed analysis.
-As part of this I will also explore how different factors influence the performance for different investment horizons.
+The objective of this project is to extract latest data on Indian Mutual Funds from public sources for analysis and recommend top 5 funds as good investment options in different categories for further detailed analysis.
+As part of this I  also explore how different factors influence the performance for different investment horizons.

 ## Motivation